Arc-Computer/arc-memory/README.md

 For additional documentation, visit [arc.computer](https://www.arc.computer).

-## SDK for Agent Integration
+## SDK for Developers and Agents

-Arc Memory provides a framework-agnostic SDK that enables AI agents to access and reason over your codebase's history and structure:
+Arc Memory provides a clean, Pythonic SDK that enables both developers and AI agents to programmatically access the knowledge graph:

 ```python
 from arc_memory import Arc